YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 In addition, communication throughput is critical for large clusters, especially when dealing with transient models.
 In addition, I/O performance plays a crucial role.
 However, students often lack direct access to monitor system I/O activity, which makes it challenging to evaluate the performance of I/O performance.
 Through a rough test, the model with a reporting interval of 600 seconds takes approximately 28.65% longer than the model without reporting output.
 And The total wall clock time with a reporting output interval of 1200 seconds is comparable to the wall clock time without any output.

-## Fluent version
+## fluent version

-At the same time, it is necessary to consider the impact of different versions of Ansys Fluent on computing efficiency.
-As Ansys continues to develop and optimize the underlying code, the computing speed is expected to increase in theory.
-Three Fluent versions, 202R1, 2021R1, and 2022R1, were tested.
+At the same time, it is necessary to consider the impact of different versions of ansys fluent on computing efficiency.
+As ansys continues to develop and optimize the underlying code, the computing speed is expected to increase in theory.
+Three fluent versions, 202R1, 2021R1, and 2022R1, were tested.
 Versions 2023 and 2024 have undergone major changes, so these two versions were not tested.
 In the tests of these three versions in the same environment, in addition to testing single-thread serial computing, 2 or 4-thread parallel computing was also tested.
 In serial computing, the 2021R1 version was 7.479% slower than the 2020R1 version unexpectedly, and the 2022R1 version was 10.20% slower.
 In four-thread parallel computing, the 2021R1 version was 7.94% slower than the 2020R1 version, and the 2022R1 version was 7.597% slower than the 2020R1 version.

 ## Scaling